camunda/camunda-docs-manual/content/user-guide/process-engine/process-engine-concepts.md

 It is also possible to query for job definitions using the REST API.

-## Suspending and Activating Job Execution
+## Suspend and Activate Job Execution

 Job suspension prevents jobs from being executed.
 Suspension of job execution can be controlled on different levels: